Post Summary: Tanzania Travel Tips to Know Before You Travel There

 If you suspect you are getting bribed insist on an official receipt from the police or tell them you will pay at the next police station.
 If you really weren’t breaking any rules this should get them off you back, it has gotten us out of many “tickets.”

-When dealing with police it is always best to remain calm, patient, and polite.
+When dealing with police my best Tanzania travel tip is to remain calm, patient, and polite.
 Kill ’em with kindness.

 If you make the effort to travel to Tanzania we would recommend experiencing several different climates.
 The most popular route for many is to finish a safari or Kilimanjaro climb with some much-needed relaxation on one of the best hotels on Zanzibar.

+One of the most important things to know before traveling Tanzania is about the currency.
 The national currency of Tanzania is the Tanzanian Shilling.
 At the time of writing the exchange rate is around 2200 shillings to $1 USD.
-We found ATM’s in most major town; however, almost all ATMs have a high withdrawal fee (8000-15000 shilling).
+We found ATMs in most major town; however, almost all ATMs have a high withdrawal fee (8000-15000 shilling).

-USD is accepted at many tourist hotspots, but it is common to receive a bad exchange rate.
+USD is accepted at many tourist hotspots in Tanzania, but it is common to receive a bad exchange rate.
 You may as well leave your credit cards tucked away since they are rarely accepted outside of tourist hotspots and hotels.
 Check out how we deal with our cash and cards while abroad.

 “I’m sure you won’t find the Tanzanians very friendly,” someone had told us just a few months earlier.
 We were very much anticipating arriving in Tanzania, but more than a few people had described the locals as unwelcoming, cold, and just overall rude.
 Hearing this about Tanzanians certainly was not inviting; however, from the second we crossed the border we were blown away by how friendly everyone was.